The Needs We're Taught to Hide — Why Men Suppress Intimacy and Women Suppress Autonomy

 Conclusion

-The work of maturity is not to reject masculinity or femininity, strength or vulnerability, but to reclaim the capacities we were told to suppress.
+The work of maturity is not to reject masculinity or femininity, strength or vulnerability, but to learn capacities that were not modeled to us.
 Men can learn to seek closeness without losing their strength.
 Women can learn to honor their needs without losing their capacity for love.
 Both can step out of shadow strategies into conscious ones, meeting their needs in ways that build self-esteem and deepen relationships.

 Comments